moscarelloscott/moscarelloscott/binarytree.md

     Unlike the stack and Linked List, Binary Trees are Non-Linear, they still use Nodes like the Linked List but do not have a head or tail, instead the tree will have a single root at the top and children or leaves at the bottom of the tree.
+A leaf is any node that does not have a child, so in this diagram we have 3 leaves.

    <img src="images/binary1.png" width= "90%" height="25%">